Va. GOP Chair Anderson to Newsmax: State 'in Play' For Trump

-Virginia remains in play for former President Donald Trump, even with some polls showing Vice President Kamala Harris ahead, state GOP Chairman Richard Anderson said on Newsmax Saturday.
+Virginia remains in play for former President Donald Trump, even with some polls showing Vice President Kamala Harris ahead, state GOP Chair Richard Anderson told Newsmax on Saturday.

 "Our Protect the Vote program is firing on all cylinders, and I sincerely believe to the depth of my being Virginia is, in fact, in play," Anderson told Newsmax's "Saturday Agenda."
 "If you follow the polls too closely, the breadth of those things will drive you absolutely nuts.
 So my thing is, I don't look at one picture in a moment in time.
 I want to look at the entire photo album, and I feel very good about where we are in Virginia."